shreyagarwal/elasty/README.md

  - Distribution
      + Create brew
-     + Deb package - PPA
+     + Daemonize and Deb package
+         * Write logs to files
+         * Handle USR1 to re-open logs
+         * Have nginx type start-stop daemon and signal handling CLI